sejr/firegraph/README.md

 # Getting Started

-Getting started with Firegraph is very easy!
-No need to write or host your own GraphQL server, either.
+Getting started with Firegraph is very easy! **You do not need to host a GraphQL server to use Firegraph.** However, your project does require some GraphQL-related dependencies.

 ## Installing